-More recently, The George Herbert Festival of July 10-13, 2014 drew thousands to Herbert’s home ground in Salisbury; while our Fourth Triennial George Herbert Society Conference, October 16-18, 2014 in Phoenix/Tempe Arizona, saw the presentation of the first Chauncey Wood Dissertation Award; on October 29-November 1, 2015, we returned to Herbert’s Welsh childhood haunts for The Marcher Metaphysicals Conference, at Gregynog Hall, Tregynon, Mid-Wales; and most recently, on May 18-21, 2017, we crossed la Manche to Paris for our Fifth Triennial Conference.
-We now look forward to the turn of the decade and our Sixth Triennial Conference as we return to Cambridge University during June 18-21, 2020.
+More recently, The George Herbert Festival of July 10-13, 2014 drew thousands to the site of Herbert’s last years in Salisbury/Bemerton; while our Fourth Triennial George Herbert Society Conference, October 16-18, 2014 in Phoenix/Tempe Arizona, saw the presentation of the first Chauncey Wood Dissertation Award; on October 29-November 1, 2015, we returned to Herbert’s Welsh childhood haunts for The Marcher Metaphysicals Conference, at Gregynog Hall, Tregynon, Mid-Wales; and most recently, on May 18-21, 2017, we crossed la Manche to Paris for our Fifth Triennial Conference.
+We now look forward to our rescheduled Sixth Triennial Conference as we return to Cambridge University during June 17-20, 2021.

 Please download the membership form here.